What we Believe to be True

 This is also why you suddenly don’t believe you are a chicken because Blabber_Mouth in an internet forum simply said you are.

 Interestingly, when the brain rejects new information it often does so reactionary.
-Ridicule, anger and arguing the toss are often the brains defence mechanisms to keep the status quo.
+Ridicule, anger and arguing the toss are often the brain’s defense mechanisms to keep the status quo.
 As is throwing astronomers in prison when their piece is just too square for the round hole of the time.

 BELIEFS GROWS OUTWARDS